 The first expenses to tackle are your discretionary expenses.
 Are you going out to eat too much?
 Did you spend too much on your last vacation?

 Oftentimes, most people go over budget because they aren’t properly tracking their spending with their fun money.
 It’s time to reel in that spending on going out, on memberships, and frivolous purchases with your credit card.
+It time to start living below your means.

 Should you stop having fun?
 No, of course not – but you must draw the line somewhere and cut back in order to prevent yourself from going over your budget in the future.